Search

 Unlike non-cloth types of rubber, the cloth will stay intact whenever compression or bolt loads are high.
 Cloth inserted neoprene works to reduce gasket creep and adds an enhanced level of stability.

-Contact Frank Lowe to Explore, Pursue, and Create with Different Types of Rubber
+Partner With Frank Lowe to Explore, Pursue, and Create with Different Types of Rubber

 In addition to the previously mentioned different types of rubber, we also create rubber die cuts for components and applications with FDA-approved white rubber and many others.
 Fortunately, we don’t expect you to be an expert in the different types of rubber.